flipperdevices/flipper-application-catalog/documentation/Contributing.md

  1. Fork this repository and clone your fork to the local path.
  2. Create a new branch.
 The recommended naming scheme for your branch is the following: `<username>/<appid>_<appversion>`, where `username` is your GitHub username, `appid` is your app ID, and `appversion` is your app's version.
  3. In the new branch, add your `manifest.yml` file to the directory: `applications/<category>/<application-id>/`.
 Before adding it, remember to check its validity as described [here](./Manifest.md#validating-manifest).
- 4. Optionally, you can add a markdown-formatted `README.md` file with additional information about your app to the same directory.
-It will open when a user clicks on the `Manifest` link on the app page in the Apps Catalog.
+ 4. (Optional) Add a Markdown-formatted `README.md` file with additional information about your app to the same directory as `manifest.yml`.
+When the user clicks on the Manifest link on your published app page, they will access your app folder in the Apps Catalog repository, and this readme will be shown.
  5. Create a pull request from your local branch, filling in the pull request template.

 To learn more about contributing and forking on GitHub, see [Contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).